 Footnotes to Water

-Shortlisted for Wales Book of the Year 2020
+Winner of Wales Book of the Year Poetry Award 2020

 "Skoulding’s poems span time and space, giving a depth and complexity that unnerve the senses.
 Her themes have a rare range, not simply providing a dark view on human greed and destruction but also celebrating cultures and landscapes, lightening the pessimism.
 Wales infuses her work, an infectious enthusiasm for the country’s heritage and passion for languages.
 The translator’s ability to bridge cultures makes Footnotes to Water an exceptional collection." - DURA